 It appears the PDO which flirted with a change to negative in the late 1990s has returned solidly to a negative cold regime state.
 This is consistent with the 25-30 year phase length as the last shift called the Great Pacific Climate Shift occurred around 1977.
-If indeed it stays there this time, we can expect more La Ninas like this one in the years aheadjust as we found in the last cold phase from 1947 to 1977.
-If that is the case and we see more La Ninas like this year, look for
+If indeed it stays there this time, we can expect more La Ninas like this one in the years ahead just as we found in the last cold phase from 1947 to 1977.
+If that is the case, look for

-(1) With more La Ninas than El Ninos, declining global temperatures

-(2) More cold and snow across the northern tier from the Pacific Northwest and Northern plains to the Great Lakes and Northern New York and New England

-- (3) More winters with below normal snow Mid-Atlantic south - (4) More late winter and spring floods from spring storms and snowmelt - (5) Dry winters and early springs in Texas and Florida with spring brush fires - (6) More tornado outbreaks sand stronger tornadoes in the spring months.

-(7) More Atlantic hurricanes threatening the east coast from Florida north, especially as long as the Atlantic stays warm (Atlantic usually lags up to a decade or so after the Pacific in its multidecadal cycles).

-(8) Greater chances of growing season drought in the major growing areas when La Ninas come on after an El Nino winter
+- (1) More La Ninas than El Ninos, declining global temperatures - (2) More cold and snow across the northern tier from the Pacific Northwest and Northern plains to the Great Lakes and Northern New York and New England - (3) More winters with below normal snow Mid-Atlantic south - (4) More late winter and spring floods from spring storms and snowmelt - (5) Dry winters and early springs in Texas and Florida with spring brush fires - (6) More tornado outbreaks sand stronger tornadoes in the spring months. - (7) More Atlantic hurricanes threatening the east coast from Florida north, especially as long as the Atlantic stays warm (Atlantic usually lags up to a decade or so after the Pacific in its multidecadal cycles). - (8) Greater chances of growing season heat and drought in the major growing areas when La Ninas come on after an El Nino winter